 It’s best that you unplug your toaster immediately and read through this article to find out the reason behind the smoke and how to handle it.

-Remove any food from the toaster.
-If the food is stuck, do not use a fork or other metal object to remove it.
-Empty all debris from the crumb tray and wipe it with a warm soapy cloth.
-Do not immerse any part of the toaster in water.
+Next, take out any food from the toaster.
+If it’s stuck, don’t use a fork or anything metal to remove it.
+Empty the crumb tray and give it a quick wipe with a warm, soapy cloth.
+Remember not to dunk any part of the toaster in water.

-Turn the toaster upside down and give it a gentle shake to remove any stuck-on pieces of food.
-If this doesn’t get rid of all debris, use a wooden utensil to gently remove it.
+Flip the toaster upside down and give it a gentle shake to dislodge any stubborn bits of food.
+If shaking doesn’t do the trick, use a wooden utensil to carefully remove the remaining debris.

 Toaster Was in Storage

-For toaster recommendations I strongly suggest you take a look at the toasters made in the USA.
+For toaster recommendations, we suggest you take a look at the toasters made in the USA that we tested.

-Toasters are inexpensive kitchen appliances.
 The cost of purchasing a new toaster is well worth the peace of mind you will have knowing that it is safe to use.
 Especially if you opt-in for one of the budget-friendly toasters we reviewed recently.
 Just make sure to dispose of your old toaster the right way.